Go to our Facebook page to see current animals needing adoption.

 awareness of current legislation regarding animal welfare issues, and a

-commitment to facilitate our county residents in obtaining proper care or
+commitment to facilitate our county residents acting as a liaison in obtaining proper care or

 re-homing of the animals in their possession.